 In June, 2018, GASB issued Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period."
 The objectives of this statement are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
 This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
-This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period.
+This statement requires that interest cost incurred before the end of a construction period as an expense in the period in which the cost is incurred.
 The requirements of Statement No. 89 are effective for reporting periods beginning after December 15, 2019.
 The District is currently evaluating the financial statement impact of adopting this statement.

 In August, 2018, GASB issued Statement No. 90, "Majority Equity Interests."
 The primary objectives of this statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-This statement establishes that ownership of a majority equity interest in a legally separate organization results in the government being financially accountable for the legally separate organization and, therefore, the government should report that organization as a component unit.
+This statement establishes that ownership of a majority equity interest in a legally separate organization and, therefore, the government should report that organization as a component unit.
 The requirements of Statement No. 90 are effective for reporting periods beginning after December 15, 2018.
 The District does not own a majority interest in a legally separate organization and therefore expects there to be no impact to the District's financial statements.